percwg/perc-wg/tunnel/draft-ietf-perc-dtls-tunnel.md

 # Security Considerations

-Since the procedures in this document rely on TLS [@!RFC5246] for transport security, the security considerations for TLS should be reviewed when implementing the protocol defined in this document.
+Since the procedures in this document relies on TLS [@!RFC5246] for transport security, the security considerations for TLS should be reviewed when implementing the protocol defined in this document.